telerik/maui-docs/controls/entry/migrate-from-xamarin.md

 # Migrating the Entry from Xamarin to .NET MAUI

-Telerik .NET MAUI Entry control preserves the same API as Xamarin.Forms Entry with a few changes and improvements listed below.
+Telerik .NET MAUI Entry control preserves the same API as the Xamarin.Forms Entry with a few changes and improvements listed below.

 ## Migrating the Namespaces